 - Any time you are writing an article, think if it can be re-packaged into a presentation

 - Alternatively (and additionally), you can use Slideshare to enhance your article (for example, instead of listing related links, you can curate them using a Slideshare presentation)

 - Never start creating a presentation until you have all the steps in mind (Otherwise you’ll just end up playing with the tools, NOT creating content.
 This is not productive)

 - Remember that while presentations are FUN (and work best on Slideshare), you can use other types of content to keep your account regularly updated.
 Slideshare supports PDF infographics and documents as well as videos!

 - Finally, I am using the three tools above but I usually edit the final file in PowerPoint to add clickable links and water marks.
 If you know a good PowerPoint alternative that can do that, please let me know!

-Did I miss any free (or freemium) awesome presentation creating tools?
+Did I miss any free (or freemium) awesome tools to help create SlideShare presentations?
 Please share them in the comments!